polyalpha-ai/polymer/README.md

-# Polymer - See the Future.
+# Polymer

-> *Everyone wishes they could go back and buy Bitcoin at $1.
-Polymer brings the future to you, so you never have to wonder "what if?" again.*
+**Turning prediction into alpha**

-**⚠️ NOT FINANCIAL ADVICE** | Polymer provides analysis for entertainment and research purposes only.
-Always DYOR.
+The AI research layer that explains why markets move—combining probabilistic data, academic evidence, and Bayesian reasoning to uncover real insight.

-want to support this project? buy our token on pump.fun. token address is
+Want to support this project? buy our token on pump.fun token address is

 ## Tldr;